 Taking a Sample

 Nitrate-N samples need to be supplied to the lab as quickly as possible.
 Use a feed test bag or plant test bag or resealable plastic bag and collect 500g of representative plant sample from the crop.
 Supply whatever plant material the stock will eat, for example for Kale plants, supply the leaves, stems and stalk tissue for the Nitrate-N sample.
-So that Hill Laboratories can get results back to you quickly, please supply your email address and request an email report.

 How to Order a TestComplimentary Feedstuff Test Kits